day 26 CPR class, sleepy dog, ghee and new dessert experiment

 Ezema on legs update:

 The past few days my legs have barely itched.
 Not sure if it is from no avocados, watching my fructose, or eating more fats, but I have been loving it!
-The patches and red scares from me itching are slowly starting to go away.
+The patches and red scars from me itching are slowly starting to go away.
 Also our friend Lindsay told us about calendula can help with itchy skin.
-So Lori find this product to try out off amazon.
+So Lori found this product to try out off Amazon.

 Thanks girl!
 I have been using it on my legs the past two nights and my skin likes it!
 Lori has been using it too!